 Diaper Need Awareness & FundingDiapers were added for the first time as a line item to Connecticut’s state budget; the first time in any state.
 The Diaper Bank received state funding through the Department of Children & Families (DCF) and expanded the diaper program beyond New Haven to Bridgeport and Hartford (add information on how many children and agencies were being served).

 Change from the Bottom UpThe New Haven Diaper Bank changed its name to The Diaper Bank (TDB).
 The logo was modified and the tagline “Change from the bottom up” was added, and the first 2 million diapers were distributed.

-The Diaper Bank’s mission is threefold in scope:
+The Diaper Bank of Connecticut’s mission is threefold in scope:

 - To ensure that families living in poverty have an adequate supply of diapers for their infants and toddlers;

 - To raise community awareness that “basic human needs” include diapers and that these needs are not being met for children living in poverty;

 - To advocate for policy reform so that diapers are included in the definition of and provision for the “basic human needs” of families.